-Our team exists of 6 bachelor students from Wageningen University.
-With students from the bachelor Nutrition & Health, Biotechnology, Molecular Life Sciences, Plant Sciences and International Development.
+Our team exists of 7 bachelor students from Wageningen University and 2 students from TU Delft.
+With students from the bachelor Nutrition & Health, Biotechnology, Molecular Life Sciences, Plant Sciences, Engineering and International Development.

-We are a young, enthusiastic and interdisciplinary team from Wageningen who are eager to make a difference in the world of food production.
+We are a young, enthusiastic and interdisciplinary team who are eager to make a difference in the world of food production.

 As young people we are seeing a world that needs rapid change in our food production to meet the increasing demand for high quality foods.
 To achieve this we believe technology, farming and social development should be integrated and we believe this challenge can help us to bring the future a little bit closer.